Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum speed limit time for evolution of the three-flavor neutrino state in matter

-The neutrino oscillation depends on a complex quantity in the PMNS mixing matrix related to a phase factor associated with CP violation, $\delta_{\rm CP}$ (as outlined in the PMNS matrix of eqn.\,(\ref{9}))~\cite{Wolfenstein:1978uw,Langacker:1980js,Bilenky:1987ty,Nunokawa:2007qh,Branco:1999fs}.
-However, the value of the CP-violating phase is still not well-constrained in neutrino experiments~\cite{T2K:2019bcf}.
-On the other hand, the $\delta_{\rm CP}$ is linked with matter-antimatter asymmetry (more baryons over anti-baryons) in the observable universe~\cite{Canetti:2012zc}.
-The hunt to find baryon number violation processes in nature has not been fruitful without caveats till now.
+Moreover, including various mass-squared differences and mixing angles as outlined in Tables\,\ref{tab2} and \ref{tab3} for the NO and IO scenarios.
+The survival and oscillation probabilities of the state $\ket{\nu_{\mu}(t)}$ also rely on the ratio $L/E~\text{(km/GeV)}$, which can be fixed in various long-baseline accelerator neutrino source experiments setups like T2K, NOvA, and DUNE, presenting a more realistic scenario for neutrino oscillations. \begin{itemize} \item T2K (Tokai-to-Kamioka) \cite{PhysRevLett.107.041801} operates as an off-axis experiment employing a $\nu_{\mu}$ neutrino beam originating at J-PARC (Japan Proton Accelerator Complex) with an energy range approximately between $100\,\mathrm{MeV}$ to $1\,\mathrm{GeV}$ and a baseline of $295 \mathrm{~km}$. \item NOvA (NuMI Off-Axis $\nu_{e}$ Appearance) \cite{NOvA:2004blv}, a long-baseline experiment, utilizes neutrinos from the NuMI (Neutrinos at the Main Injector) beamline at Fermilab optimized to observe $\nu_{\mu} \rightarrow \nu_{e}$ oscillations.
+This experiment employs two detectors positioned $14~ \mathrm{mrad}$ off the axis of the NuMI beamline, with the near and far detectors located at $1$ and $810 \mathrm{~km}$ from the source, respectively.
+The flavor composition of the beam consists of $92.9 \%$ of $v_{\mu}$ and 5.8\% of $\bar{v}_{\mu}$ and $1.3 \%$ of $v_{e}$ and $\bar{v}_{e}$ with the energy of the neutrino beam varying from $1.5$ to $4 ~\mathrm{GeV}$. \item DUNE (Deep Underground Neutrino Experiment) \cite{Kudryavtsev_2016,DUNE:2020ypp,LBNE:2013dhi} is an upcoming neutrino oscillation experiment.
+It is an experimental facility utilizing the NuMI neutrino beam with an energy range of $1-10\,\mathrm{GeV}$ from Fermilab and features a long baseline of $1300 \mathrm{~km}$.
+This configuration enables an $L/E~$ ratio of about $10^3 \mathrm{km/GeV}$, providing good sensitivity for the $CP$-violation ($\delta_{\rm CP}$) measurement and determination of mass ordering. \end{itemize} The neutrino oscillation depends on a complex quantity in the PMNS mixing matrix related to a phase factor associated with $CP$ violation, $\delta_{\rm CP}$ \cite{Nguyen:2022snr}.
+However, the value of the $CP$-violating phase is still not well-constrained in neutrino experiments~\cite{T2K:2019bcf}.
+On the other hand, the $\delta_{\rm CP}$ is linked with matter-antimatter asymmetry (more baryons over antibaryons) in the observable Universe~\cite{Canetti:2012zc}.
+The hunt to find baryon number violation processes in nature has not been fruitful without caveats until now.
 However, if the number of leptons created in a reaction is not the same as the number destroyed, it could indirectly lead to a net change in the baryon number~\cite{Abada:2006ea,Burguet-Castell:2001ppm,Buchmuller:2003gz,Gribov:1968kq,Davidson:2008bu,Buchmuller:2004nz,Buchmuller:2005eh,Akhmedov:1998qx,Nardi:2006fx,Frampton:2002qc,Buchmuller:2002rq,Pascoli:2006ci,Branco:2011zb}.
 Neutrino, a lepton, can provide us with more insight into this.
-Comparing the difference between neutrino and anti-neutrino oscillations, ongoing long-baseline neutrino oscillation experiments, such as T2K and NOvA~\cite{DeRujula:1998umv,T2K:2019bcf,Giganti:2017fhf,T2K:2019bcf,PhysRevLett.107.041801,ABE2011106,Wachala:2017pey,NOvA:2024lti} and also next-generation experiment, DUNE~\cite{DUNE:2020ypp,Brahma:2023pxj,LBNE:2013dhi}, has the potential to detect evidence for CP violation.
-The global fit values~\cite{Esteban:2020cvm,NuFIT} of $\delta_{\rm CP}$ in NH and IH are listed in Tables\,\ref{tab2} and \ref{tab3}, respectively.
+Comparing the difference between neutrino and antineutrino oscillations, ongoing long-baseline neutrino oscillation experiments, such as T2K and NOvA~\cite{DeRujula:1998umv,T2K:2019bcf,Giganti:2017fhf,T2K:2019bcf,PhysRevLett.107.041801,ABE2011106,Wachala:2017pey,NOvA:2024lti} and also next-generation experiment, DUNE~\cite{DUNE:2020ypp,Brahma:2023pxj,LBNE:2013dhi}, have the potential to detect evidence for $CP$ violation.
+The global fit values~\cite{Esteban:2024eli,NuFIT} of $\delta_{\rm CP}$ in NO and IO are listed in Tables\,\ref{tab2} and \ref{tab3}, respectively.